How to make your own training plan

 Plan around your life

-With those major events in mind, decide when you'll be able to fit in your longer sessions.
+Find a day when you can do a longer ride.
 For example, every Sunday, you could go out for a long road ride with your local cycling club.
 Then, it’s a case of slotting in some shorter training sessions throughout the week.

 Good training doesn't just mean riding hard all the time